 EDI conducted a workshop on “Introduction to publishing environmental data” at the Clemson Baruch Institute of Coastal Ecology and Forest Science on July 23, 2019.
 This workshop was jointly organized by the Baruch Institute and EDI, with Skip J. van Bloem, the director of the Baruch Institute, recognizing the importance of data publishing for long-term data preservation, making the data discoverable as well as to fulfill the requirements of scientific journals and funding agencies such as the National Science Foundation.
 For more information please see here.

 - EDI information manager, Colin Smith, at the data publishing workshop at the Baruch Institute of Coastal Ecology and Forest Science on July 23, 2019.

-The Environmental Data Initiative (EDI) hosted a hackathon at the University of New Mexico, Albuquerque, NM, June 12-14, to collaboratively design and develop software supporting the activities of information managers and scientists working with environmental data.
-We used the Open Space Technology approach to guide project development and gained valuable insights into hosting a successful hackathon from Deborah Paul and Mathew Collins of iDigBio.
+The Environmental Data Initiative (EDI) hosted a hackathon at the University of New Mexico, Albuquerque, NM, June 11-13, 2019 to collaboratively design and develop software supporting data visualization.
+Ten participants, including LTER information managers, graduate students, and post-docs, enthusiastically joined this effort.
 For more information please see here.